 What’s the Average Cost of Community College?

 The Education Data Initiative found that the average cost of community college is $7,460 total or $1,865 per semester.
 Here are some more useful stats on the cost of a community college education:

-While tuition for an in-district community college averages $3,400, the average cost of community college tuition for out-of-state students
+While tuition for an in-district community college averages $3,400, the average cost of community college tuition for out-of-state students is $8,210.

 How Do Community College Student Loans Work?